ThemeMountain/docs/source/_pine/components/testimonial.blade.md

 # Add reviews or client testimonials to your emails

-The Testimonial in Acorn comes in very handy when you need to add a quote or user message to your emails.
+The Testimonial in Pine comes in very handy when you need to add a quote or user message to your emails.

 ---